BlueQuartzSoftware/simplnx/docs/Porting_Filters.md

 ## QString operations ##

- There are some substitions for the QString operations.
+ There are some substitutions for the QString operations.
 See [https://en.cppreference.com/w/cpp/string/basic_string](https://en.cppreference.com/w/cpp/string/basic_string) for more information about std::string

+There is a file `complex/Utilities/StringUtilities.hpp` that has some QString functionality that is needed.

 ## Getting a Geometry from the DataStructure ##